eHealthAfrica/aether/documentation/try/first-mapping.md

 3. _Aether showed us a graphical representation of the schema it generated._

 ### Output
 We used a data sample to generate the schema used as the input contract for facility registration.
 For the facility entity that we will send out, we will use an [AVRO Schema](https://en.wikipedia.org/wiki/Apache_Avro).
 To keep this example simple, we will not add too much to the facility entity that will we will generate.
-We already have a name and a location for our clinic but to ensure consistancy, in case a clinic is renamed or the original data was incorrect, we should give it an ID and include a revision field as well.
+We already have a name and a location for our clinic but to ensure consistency, in case a clinic is renamed or the original data was incorrect, we should give it an ID and include a revision field as well.
 Taking that into account, we need a schema for `Health Facility` that looks like this:

 ```json
 [